vdolce/mediheart-client-vue/README.md

 ## Information

-The app is developed with Vue JS using the following technologies:
+The client is developed with Vue JS using the following technologies:

 - **axios js**: for HTTP request, promises, interceptors
 - **vuex**: state management library with a centralized store for all modules/components